cielbellerose/Appalachian-Stories/README.md

-# Hiking-Photos
+# Appalachian-Stories

 ## Description
-CS5610 Project 3
+CS5610 Final Project

 <Description>

 This is a full stack application with Node + Express + Mongo and React.
 The website is a hiking photo story site for users to create collections of pictures at different sections of their hike in order to share their stories with others!

+This assignment built off of previous Hiking-Stories, implementing custom font, color palette, and usability improvements from usability studies.

 - **Authors:** Jen Gordon and Kinsey Bellerose
 - **Website Link:** https://rad-daifuku-c4aece.netlify.app/login